crisluengo/doxpp/docsrc/documenting_code.md

-# How to document your code
+\page documenting_code How to document your code

 Put a decorated comment before the declaration of each member:
 ```cpp